connorimes/he-profiler/README.md

 # Heartbeats/EnergyMon Profiling Tool

 This project provides a performance/power profiler using the `heartbeats-simple` and `energymon` projects.

-Find the latest `heartbeats-simple` libraries at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).
+Find the latest `heartbeats-simple` at [https://github.com/libheartbeats/heartbeats-simple](https://github.com/libheartbeats/heartbeats-simple).

 Find the latest `energymon` libraries at